Arjun Munda

 He lost his seat to Dashrath Gagrai of Jharkhand Mukti Morcha by 11,966 votes in Kharasawan in a 2014 state assembly election.

 Early life

-Arjun Munda was born on 3 May 1968 in Khrangajhar, Jamshedpur to a religious family of Ganesh and Saira Munda.
+Arjun Munda was born on 3 May 1968 in Khrangajhar, Jamshedpur to Ganesh and Saira Munda.
 After completing high school education in the Jamshedpur area, he graduated from Ranchi University and went on to earn a PG Diploma in Social Sciences from Indira Gandhi National Open University.

 Political career

 Munda began his political career in his teens during early 1980s when he joined the Jharkhand movement spearheaded by Jharkhand Mukti Morcha (JMM) which sought to create a separate state for tribals from the southern regions of Bihar.
 A believer in the welfare of indigenous people of his region, Munda felt passionate about the issue and took an active part in the movement.
 Soon his political influence grew due to his inclusive philosophy and he was elected to the Bihar Legislative Assembly from Kharsawan constituency in 1995 on a JMM ticket.

 The National Democratic Alliance (NDA) strongly espoused the cause of Jharkhand and ran on a promise to create the state.
 Munda was attracted to the aspects of selfless nation building and sacrifice in the ideology of the Bharatiya Janata Party (BJP).
 He believed in its policy of championing the cause of Jharkhand and joined the BJP.
 He was elected again to the Bihar Assembly in 2000 elections on a BJP ticket from his old constituency of Kharsawan.
 After Jharkhand's formation, he was elected to the Jharkhand Assembly from the same constituency in 2005 and again in the 2011 by-election after assuming responsibility as the Chief Minister in September 2010.